tropicalwhitevillages/site/content/english/post/Centrally located spacious apartment Almunecar.md

 €198,000 {{< /notice >}} Centrally located flat for sale with 3 bedrooms, terrace and lift.

-Spacious apartment in the centre of Almunecar with 3 bedrooms and 2 bathrooms.
+Spacious third floor apartment in the centre of Almunecar with 3 bedrooms and 2 bathrooms.
 The apartment has lovely sea views and is close to all amenities.

 Perfect for beach lovers and those wanting everything you need within walking distance.